Emilia Romagna Grand Prix 2024: How to watch the next F1 race without cable

 F1 fans, start your engines.
-The 2024 season continues this weekend with the Emilia Romagna Grand Prix.
-The seventh Grand Prix of the 2024 F1 season will take place at Imola this Sunday, at 9 a.m.
+The 2024 season continues this weekend with the Monaco Grand Prix.
+The eighth Grand Prix of the 2024 F1 season will take place at Circuit de Monaco in Monte Carlo this Sunday, with the official race starting at 9 a.m.
 ET.
-While Red Bull's Max Verstappen has won four out of the six Grand Prix's so far this year, last weekend was a total shakeup to the season, when McLaren's Lando Norris took first place for the very first time on the F1 circuit.
-Will Verstappen be back in top form at Emilia Romagna?
+While Red Bull's Max Verstappen managed to return to first place at the Emilia Romagna Grand Prix last weekend, the tides may be turning in the sport, with McLaren's Lando Norris nearly beating Verstappen out.
+Will Verstappen manage another first place finish at Monaco?
 You'll have to tune into the track to find out.
+McLaren will be debuting a special Ayrton Senna-inspired livery for this weekend's race, which marks the 30th anniversary of the legend's passing.
+Also potentially making their F1 debut in Monaco?
+Taylor Swift and Travis Kelce.

-Whether you’ve already got some miles on you as a Formula 1 fan, or the Emilia Romagna Grand Prix will be your first time tuning into the action on the track, watching or streaming this wildly popular international sport from the US can be a challenge.
-If you don’t want to have to race to find the Emilia Romagna Grand Prix on TV, we’ve got you covered.
+Whether you’ve already got some miles on you as a Formula 1 fan, or the Monaco Grand Prix will be your first time tuning into the action on the track, watching or streaming this wildly popular international sport from the US can be a challenge.
+If you don’t want to have to race to find the Monaco Grand Prix on TV, we’ve got you covered.
 Here’s how to watch the F1 races this weekend.

 ExpressVPN